- What are electromagnetic fields?

 - The implementation of iodine prophylaxis for children and young people and pregnant women may be required up to at least 200 kilometers in the direction of the cloud.

-This planning radii will be extended as follows:
+This planning radii are to be extended as follows:

 - evacuation from 10 kilometers to 20 kilometers radius,